medhaaiyah/ACM-Dev-Challenges/README.md

 # Challenge # 3

 The third challenge wanted me to click on a button to get a secret code.
 The issue was that when it went to view a secret code, it would automatically reload to a page saying along the lines that it is unable to access and to retry.
 After looking at this, I realized that the issue was that it would automatically reload.
 The solution for this issue is to stop it from automatically reloading.
-Below are the steps I used to reload
+Below are the steps I used so it will not automatically reload:

 1. Go to Settings > Internet Options
 2. Go to Security